meltmedia/bouncer/readme.md

 Support for serving multiple directories is supported.
 Each entry under public will be configured to server content.

+If the application is going to sit behind a trusted proxy (apache, nginx), adding the proxy setting will allow ip detection to work properly.

 To disable listening on a port, simply remove it from the configuration

     {
       "http": 4010,
       "https": 4013,
       "home": "us-east-1",
+      "proxy": true,
+      "reload_interval": 5,
       "ssl_options": {
         "cert": "./ssl/star_meltdev_com.crt",
         "key": "./ssl/star_meltdev_com.key",